libmcu/development-board/README.md

 - 4-layer PCB design that mean better signal integrity and power integrity than other open-source development boards.
     ![image](https://user-images.githubusercontent.com/20197999/218473822-597a4815-dae3-4756-abf8-9250f82f3c35.png)

+# Applications information

+The MADI development board comes with an open source [SDK](https://github.com/libmcu/madi).
+The SDK is designed so that you can focus on implementing your business logic without depending on the microcontroller type or platform.
+So all of MADI family boards can be developed easily by this SDK.
+You can find Quickstart guide [here](https://docs.libmcu.org/quickstart).
+The SDK isn’t the only one for developing MADI family boards, manufacturer-specific tools like CubeMX are also compatible.

 # Pinout
 - 2 x 11 Header pin pinout